Extra Care, Sent with Love.

 MAKE IT PERSONAL

-Finally, and somewhat surprisingly, our students all requested a personal good luck card or letter of encouragement.
+Finally, and somewhat surprisingly, our students all requested a personal good luck note or letter of encouragement.
 I think they realize they are not the best at talking on the phone but they all stated that it makes them feel better and even work harder.
-Etsy has some great encouragement/good luck on exams cards.
-Just a quick search and you will find some reasonably priced ones to choose from.

 Read our blog on The Stress of College for some additional tips.